 חוות האושר horse-riding

-This is on Zavitan St. in Katzrin and offers short or extended horse riding throughout the Golan.
-They also have a small animal park, pony rides, horse riding instruction, and vehicle rides.
+This ranch is on Zavitan St. in Katzrin and offers short or extended horse riding throughout the Golan.
+It also has a small animal park, pony rides, horse riding instruction, and vehicle rides.
 Their phone number is 072 392 5652.
 Directions: Enter "חוות האושר" into Waze and click on "חוות האושר קצרין״".
 This is their website.

 Olive oil production in Roman and Byzantine times

-The main agricultural product grown in Jewish settlements in the Golan was olives.
-Olive oil was a useful product and had a multitude of uses, including for cosmetics, cooking, and particularly for illumination.
-Olive oil burns without any smell or smoke.
+The main agricultural product of the ancient Jewish settlements in the Golan was olive oil.
+This had a multitude of uses, including for making cosmetics, cooking, and particularly for illumination.
+Olive oil burns without smell or smoke.
+This enabled a literate society, since reading can be done after the workday.
 Olives were harvested for two months during the Fall and the olive presses would have been operative full-time during this period.

-Pressing olives results in about 20% fat, 40% solid waste and 40% watery lees or sediment.
+The pressing of olives results in about 20% fat, 40% solid waste and 40% watery lees or sediment.
 The oil is contained within the kernel as well as the fleshy fruit.
 The role of the olive mill was to extract the oil from both.
-(This is in contrast to grapes in which the juice was not extracted from the kernel as it imparts a bitter taste).
+(This is in contrast to grapes in which the juice was not extracted from the seeds as this would otherwise impart a bitter taste).

-The first step in oil production was crushing the olives.
-The mill had a round basin with one or two crushing stones that revolved around the basin and on their own axis.
-One end of the axle served as a handle and the stones were usually turned by a donkey.
+The first step in oil production was crushing the olives in a mill.
+This had a round basin with one or two crushing stones that revolved around the basin and on their own axis.
+One end of the axle served as a handle and the crushing stones were usually turned by a donkey.
 The oil that floated on top of the watery lees was skimmed or ladled off.
-This is termed the “first oil” in the Mishna.
+This was termed the “first oil” in the Mishna.

-By the Roman period two types of presses were in use in Israel.
+Two types of presses were in use in Israel by the Roman period.
 The earliest was a direct pressure lever press.
-By the 1st century BCE screw processes were also in use.
-Examples of both are shown in the picture above.
+By the 1st century BCE, screw processes were also used.
+Examples of both are in the Talmudic village.

-The mushed olives were placed in baskets one on top of each other and squeezed between round press boards.
-Pressure was exerted by weights hanging from the beam or by the screw.
-The so-called second oil” dripped into a central vat below the press or into collecting vats by its side (these are not shown in the models here).
+In both type of presses, the mushed olives were placed in baskets one on top of each other and squeezed between round press boards.
+Pressure was exerted by weights hanging from the beam of the press or by its screw.
+The so-called "second oil” dripped into a central vat below the press or into collecting vats by its side (these are not shown in the models here).

-Finally, the whole process was started again, beginning with the crushing.
-Oil obtained from the second time in the press was termed “the third oil.”
+The whole process was then repeated again, beginning with the crushing.
+The oil obtained this time round was termed the "third oil.”